 « All happy families are alike; each unhappy family is unhappy in its own way. »

-Tolstoy's opening line applies just as well to machine learning models.
-Successful ones all look the same: clean data, solid capture infrastructure, hard work, and enough stakeholder trust to hand over the reins in production.
-But every failed model fails in its own way - a training set that silently drifted, a feature that leaked the future, a business constraint no one flagged, a team overwhelmed by a model too complex for their scientific habits, or subtle context shifts once the system went live.
+Tolstoy's opening line may resonate when you have worked on machine learning models for a long time.
+Successful models tend to look alike: clean data, reliable data collection, hard work to get everything right, and enough stakeholder trust to hand over the reins in production.
+On the other hand, every failed model fails in its own way - a training set that silently drifted, a feature that leaked the future, a business constraint no one thought to verify, or subtle context shifts once the system went live.
 No two headstones read the same.

-After 20 years of building and deploying models in banking, insurance, e-commerce, and hedge funds, I have catalogued many of these failure modes firsthand.
-I trained in mathematics at École Polytechnique, co-founded a startup in Silicon Valley, consulted within McKinsey's Technology arm, and spent years managing data-heavy programs at Société Générale's Corporate and Investment Bank.
-In 2012, I founded ArsChitectura, a boutique consulting firm dedicated to machine learning and artificial intelligence for high-stakes industries.
+After 20 years of designing and deploying models in banking, insurance, e-commerce, and hedge funds, I have cataloged many of these failure modes firsthand, and I would like to share what they taught me.
+I trained in mathematics at École Polytechnique, co-founded a startup in Silicon Valley, managed a complex analytics infrastructure in San Francisco, consulted within McKinsey's Technology arm, and spent years managing data-heavy programs at Société Générale's Corporate and Investment Bank.
+In 2011, I founded ArsChitectura, a boutique consulting firm focused on machine learning for high-stakes industries.
+Each of these chapters left a fingerprint.

-Over those years, I have built and deployed predictive models and AI-driven systems across these sectors - from credit scoring and insurance pricing to real-time recommendation engines and trading signals.
-The range of problems, constraints, and failure modes I have encountered has taught me things outside of what textbook or research papers highlight.
+Along the way, I have implemented predictive models and AI-driven systems across these sectors - from credit scoring and insurance pricing to real-time recommendation engines and trading signals.
+That range of problems and failure modes revealed things that easy "do-it-all" approaches tend to overlook.
+The important things, it seems, only unfold with time.

 In future posts, I will write about data riddles, model design, unusual feature engineering, explainability, and the pitfalls I have encountered along the way.
-Whether you are an executive or manager responsible for the projects that depend on these systems, or a data scientist or machine learning engineer building them, I hope you will find practical, honest insights here from a mathematician who has spent two decades tackling these questions in the trenches.
+Whether you are an executive or manager responsible for the projects that depend on these systems, or a data scientist or machine learning engineer building them, I hope you will find practical, honest reflections here.
+After all, you need to get lost first to draw a map.

 If any of this resonates or you see things differently, I would enjoy hearing from you.